-During 2020, EQUATE acquired a sea cooling tower from PIC for a consideration of US\$ 105 million.
-Previously, the sea cooling tower was leased by EQUATE and accounted under IFRS 16 and accordingly the right of use assets and the respective lease liability was derecognised and the sea cooling tower is now recognised as a property, plant and equipment in the combined statement of financial position.
+During 2020, the Company acquired a sea cooling tower from PIC for a consideration of US\$ 105 million.
+Previously, the sea cooling tower was leased by the Company and accounted under IFRS 16 and accordingly the right of use assets and the respective lease liability was derecognised and the sea cooling tower is now recognised as a property, plant and equipment in the consolidated statement of financial position.

-Operational Facility - Under the cash management services provided by MEG B.V, the EQUATE Group entities and TKOC have an overnight cash sweeping facility with MEG B.V.
-Under this arrangement, the EQUATE Group and TKOC sweep selected bank accounts with MEG B.V.
+Operational Facility - Under the cash management services provided by MEG B.V, the Group entities and TKOC have an overnight cash sweeping facility with MEG B.V.
+Under this arrangement, the Company, the subsidiaries of the Group and TKOC sweep selected bank accounts with MEG B.V.
 This allows the subsidiaries and TKOC either to invest or borrow funds on an overnight basis.
-Under the terms of the agreement, the subsidiaries and TKOC can borrow or deposit with MEG B.V at an interest rate of LIBOR plus a positive spread set by the management of the Group, accrued on monthly basis.
-The spread is determined based on the creditworthiness of the counterpart and characteristics of the debt financing agreement.
+Under the terms of the agreement, the subsidiaries and TKOC can borrow or deposit with MEG B.V at an interest rate of LIBOR plus a positive spread set by the management of the Group, accrued on a monthly basis.
+The spread is determined based on the creditworthiness of counterpart and characteristics of the debt financing arrangement.
+At 31 December 2020, an amount of USD 67 million is due from TKOC to the Group under this arrangement (2019: USD 23 million due to TKOC).
 These are indefinite credit arrangements subject to termination by either party.